GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 - Other Pod event warnings: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Internal desc = xxx` or `UnmountVolume.TearDown failed for volume "xxx" : rpc error: code = Internal desc = xxx`

-  If you see other Pod events that are not listed above, please create a [new issue](https://github.com/GoogleCloudPlatform/gcs-fuse-csi-driver/issues/new).
-Please include your workload information as detailed as possible, and the Pod event warning.
+  Warnings that are not listed above and include a rpc error code `Internal` mean that other unexpected issues occurred in the CSI driver, please create a [new issue](https://github.com/GoogleCloudPlatform/gcs-fuse-csi-driver/issues/new) on the GitHub project page.
+Please include your workload information as detailed as possible, and the Pod event warning in the issue.